RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:kekorunka@wm.edu
   - name: Nicola Kriefall
     img: /img/people/Nicola-Kriefall.png
-    desc: PhD student at Boston University.
+    desc: Ph.D. student at Boston University.
 Participated in Virtual Lab training Program in 2020-2021 with Dr. Roxanne Beinart.
 Pursuing a career in research or within a government position with a focus on marine conservation.
     website:
     url:
     github: https://github.com/NicolaKriefall